matthewvowels1/FreeLunchSemiParametrics/README.md

 ## Evaluating Results

-An example jupyternotebook for accessing results is given ```in results_exploration-DML.ipynb```.
-This script is designed to access the results for the aeATE comparison, because the DML approach does not provide individual per-participant predictions, but just an overall estimate of the ATE.
+jupyternotebooks for accessing results are :

+- ```results_exploration-DML.ipynb```.
+This script is designed to access the results for the aeATE comparison, because the DML approach does not provide individual  er-participant predictions, but just an overall estimate of the ATE.
+- ```results_exploration-table4.ipynb``` This script is designed to access the results provided in table 4 in the appendix.
+It can be used to compile the results into a dictionary with pickle.
+- ```results_factorial_review_mod_with_shap-v2.ipynb``` This undertakes all the plots and shap analyses

+N.B. these notebooks are designed to be used with a complete set of simulations.
+You will need to modify them / create your own if, e.g., you evaluate a smaller number of Q- U- or G- methods.

 ## Trouble Shooting